boeschenstein/angular9-dotnetcore-openapi-swagger/README.md

-# Auto-Generate Backend-Services in Angular 9 for .NET Core 3.1 Backend
+# Auto-Generate Angular 9 services (Proxy classes) for accessing .NET Core 3.1 Backend

 ## Goal

-We want to generate TypeScript classes in Angular frontend to simplify backend access.
+We want to generate TypeScript [service](https://github.com/boeschenstein/definition/tree/master#what-is-a-service) classes for Angular 9 frontend to simplify backend access (aka Proxy classes).
 To achieve this, we have to add OpenApi (Swagger/Swashbuckle) to your .NET Core backend.

 ## Install Swagger/OpenApi in new WebAPI Project